domasb2005/generate-documentation/README.md

  This code takes screenshots for every test case and compares them to older screenshots in The ```tests/compareToReference.js-snapshots``` directory.
  Test results will be shown in the terminal and stored in the ```/test-results``` directory.
  The example testing showcase scenario would be:
+ 0. run ```npx playwright install```
  1. ```npm run test``` -> all tests should pass
  2. change one of the colors in the ```testCases.js``` file
  3. ```npm run test``` -> see that the testcase fails in which the color was changed; see the test-results for detailed screenshot comparison
  4. ```npm run test --update-snapshots``` -> update the stored snapshots
  5. ```npm run test``` -> see that the test passes again with the new color;
 This is only a schowcase scenarion, not the intended usecase.
 The intended use case of this visual test is to verify that the old/unchanged functionalities still work after making changes in the source code.
-To manually try out the test cases by hand, run ```bun tests/manualTest.js``` or ```node tests/manualTest.js```
+To manually try out the test cases by hand, run ```npm run dev```